aparis69/aparis69.github.io/_posts/2018-4-15-Terrain Erosion On The GPU.md

 ### The race condition

 GPU are parallel by nature: hundreds of threads are working at the same time.
-Thermal erosion needs to move matter from a grid point to another and we can't know in advance which one.
+Thermal erosion needs to move matter from a grid point to another and we can't know which one in advance.
 Therefore, multiple threads can be adding or removing height on the same grid point.
 This is called a race condition and it needs to be solved in most cases.
 Sometimes however we are lucky: after trying a few version of the algorithm, I found that the best solution was to just not care about the race condition happening.